 Applies to pramipexole: oral tablet, oral tablet extended release

-Along with its needed effects, some unwanted effects may be caused by pramipexole (the active ingredient contained in Mirapex ER).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, some unwanted effects may be caused by pramipexole (the active ingredient contained in Mirapex ER).
+In the event that any of these side effects do occur, they may require medical attention.

 - Dizziness, lightheadedness, or fainting, especially when standing up suddenly from a sitting/lying position